|Fall 2015||September 6, 2015||Fall Regular Session|

 |November 8, 2015||Eight Week 2|

-Students become obligated and agree to pay all academic charges when they register for classes.
+Students become obligated and agree to pay all academic charges for individual sessions when they register for classes.
 Charges including tuition, fees, room, meal plans, and other fees that may be assessed are due on or before the 13th day after each session start date.
 Charges are subject to adjustment only to the extent allowed under Chadron State College’s Withdrawal Policy.
 Miscellaneous charges such as parking and library fines are due when assessed.

 Paper billing statements will not be mailed to students.
 It is the student’s responsibility to check their account balance online and make payments or payment arrangements by the published payment deadline.
 Students are responsible for payment whether or not they access their account information in MyCSC.